 Sarah’s right.
 It can be confusing.

-So today I hope to clear up some of the confusion with a little lesson on oil stability and ‘smoke points’.
-I’m also going to share my (current) favourite oils and fats.
+AND we’ll clear up some of the confusion with a lesson on oil stability and ‘smoke points’.

 How do I know if an oil is stable?